rustls/rustls/README.md

 * TLS1.2 and TLS1.3 (draft 23) only.
 * ECDSA or RSA server authentication by clients.
-* RSA server authentication by servers.
+* ECDSA or RSA server authentication by servers.
 * Forward secrecy using ECDHE; with curve25519, nistp256 or nistp384 curves.
 * AES128-GCM and AES256-GCM bulk encryption, with safe nonces.
 * Chacha20Poly1305 bulk encryption.
 * ALPN support.
 * SNI support.
 * Tunable MTU to make TLS messages match size of underlying transport.
+* Optional use of vectored IO to minimise system calls.
 * TLS1.2 session resumption.
 * TLS1.2 resumption via tickets (RFC5077).
-* TLS1.3 resumption via tickets.
+* TLS1.3 resumption via tickets or session storage.
 * Client authentication by clients.
 * Client authentication by servers.
 * Extended master secret support (RFC7627).